This DS160BLHV is one of 4 ProModeler

 1. Start with the best possible brushless-motor.
 When commutation happens electronically (instead of mechanically), the motor runs cooler because there's no insulating build up of brush dust over time.
 And since electrons don't wear out, a brushless-motor lasts 5X longer than a coreless-motor.

-2. Of course, if you want a stronger mini-size servo, it helps to start with a stronger motor.
-Like the one from our standard-size 420oz-in servo - it's called thinking outside the box!
-Then we gear it to be really fast, how's 160oz-in/0.06sec/60° grab you?
+2. Of course, if you want a great mini-size servo, it helps to start with a great motor.
+Stuffing the motor from our standard-size 470oz-in servo in a mini called for thinking outside.
+What results is smooth, powerful, and fast.
+How's 160oz-in/0.051sec/60° grab you?

 3. The trick to shoehorning a large-frame motor into a mini-size frame is simple.
 It merely involves slotting the CNC-machined case and letting the monster motor hang out a little bit (which has a benefit of added cooling).
 Beginning with a solid billet of 6061-T6 aircraft aluminum, the end result is more than just pretty . . . it's bullet proof.